2021-Defi-Hackathon-NEC/2021-DeFi-CrossPlatform/README.md

 ## 🔍 Development Topic
 We are trying to develop a cryptocurrency multi-chain wallet using the service provided by TAEBIT based on JAVA, Dart(Flutter) and Solidity.
-Considering various factors such as Gas, Private Key, we will produce a user-friendly Android/IOS app.
+Considering various factors such as Gas, Private Key, we will produce a user-friendly Android/cross platform app.

 ## 🎨 Prototype(With Figma)